Sarah627/Java_miniatures/README.md

   now lets getting familiar with them; first, I prefer to categorize them, so it's easily inside my head to choose the suitable one for the suitable situation:

-  We'll use **Math** class for this mission, Math class in java contains all mathematical constants and methods you'll need to use, according to Oracle documentation:
+  We'll use **Math** class for this mission, Math class in Java contains all mathematical constants and methods you'll need to use, according to Oracle documentation:

   > The class Math contains methods for performing basic numeric operations such as the elementary exponential, logarithm, square root, and trigonometric functions.